 www.form.

 Known limitations.
 Our crawler under-observes domains that never resolve outside the registrant's country, are not linked from the wider web, or are parked at registrar nameservers we do not probe.
 We therefore systematically under-count dark portfolios and over-count portfolios with heavy subdomain scaffolding (CDN edge nodes, blogging platforms, ISP rDNS).
-The 11.54× subdomain multiplier reported here is itself a partly artefactual figure: it reflects what is observable in the public DNS, not what is registered, and the gap between the two is concentrated in two domains — operator infrastructure and frozen-platform user content.
+The 8.83× subdomain multiplier reported here is itself a partly artefactual figure: it reflects what is observable in the public DNS, not what is registered, and the gap between the two is concentrated in two domains — operator infrastructure and frozen-platform user content.
+(The figure was 11.54× in the original April 2026 edition; the change is a recount on our current deduplication and 2LD-aware apex pipeline, in which distinct apexes grew faster than hostnames, not a real-world shift over fourteen months.)

 Reproducibility.
 The full dataset is available at domainsproject.org/dataset.
-The aggregations in this post can be reconstructed with a single GNU awk pass over the country file.
+The aggregations in this post can be reconstructed with a single GNU awk pass over the country file, applying the NASK second-level-zone list above when extracting apexes.
+Explore the DomainsProject statistics dashboard and the full dataset.

 The Scorecard